cgwire/kitsu/docs/first_production/README.md

 You can also choose the detail level: **day**, **week**, **month**.

-Per week, Kitsu highlights the overdue time per ArtistArtist.
+Each week, Kitsu highlights the overdue time per ArtistArtist.

 ![main button](../img/getting-started/timesheet_week.png)